BarrsX/PS5-Availability/README.md

 ## About The Project

 This project is code to check various retailers to see id they have a PS5 in stock.
 Currently the suppoerted store are Amazon, Bestbuy, and Walmart.
-**If there is an error connecting to the website, change the proxies**
+**If there is an error connecting to the website, run again it will use a different proxy**

 ### Built With